The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 What is an NHSC-approved site?

-An NHSC-approved site is a health care facility.
-It:
+An NHSC-approved site is a health care facility that:

 - Provides complete outpatient services to people living in Health Professional Shortage Areas (HPSAs)